Full Aliveness and Conscious Leadership: Practice Radical Responsibility with Jim Dethmer

 1Radical responsibility is powerful only when it preserves discernment.
 Do not use it to override danger, excuse abuse, or spiritualize away the need for boundaries, medical care, therapy, legal help, or social support.

-Research on psychological safety offers a careful organizational parallel.
-Amy Edmondson defines team psychological safety as a shared belief that a team is safe for interpersonal risk-taking; in her field study, psychological safety was associated with learning behavior in work teams.4 Jim’s work adds an inner version: if your body cannot tolerate interpersonal risk, your leadership will often organize around control, concealment, or performance.
+Amy Edmondson defines team psychological safety as a shared belief that a team is safe for interpersonal risk-taking.
+In her field study of 51 work teams, psychological safety was associated with learning behavior.1 Jim's work adds an inner dimension: if your body cannot tolerate interpersonal risk, your leadership will organize around control, concealment, or performance.

 Use welcoming before you try to fix the feeling